mc-smp/AdvancedServerList/docs/profiles/index.md

 The `favicon` option can be used to define an image to display in the server list.

-The Value can be one of three possible options, each being checked for in order:
+The Value can be one of the following:

-- A URL pointing to an image file.
-The URL needs to start with `https://` to work.
+- A URL pointing to a Image file.
+The URL needs to start with `https://` for it to work.
-- The keyword `random`.
-Setting this will have the plugin randomly select an existing PNG file from its `favicons` folder.
-- A filename matching an existing PNG file in the plugin's `favicons` folder.
-The `.png` extension needs to be included.
+- A filename matching a pre-existing file in the `favicons` folder of the Plugin.
+    - Only PNG files are supported for now and the provided filename needs to end with `.png`
+    - `random` can be used to have the plugin select a random image from the Favicons folder.
-- A player name or UUID, or a [placeholder](placeholders.md) that resolves into one.
+- A player name or UUID.
+    - `${player name}`, `${player uuid}` or any [placeholder](placeholders.md) that resolves into a player name/UUID can be used.

-Note that for the name/UUID, the site https://mc-heads.net is being used.
-Use the URL option with the `${player uuid}` placeholder if you want to use another service.
+    - Uses [mc-heads.net](https://mc-heads.net) to resolve the Player Name/UUID.

+/// details | Why is the favicon from URL/Placeholder not showing?
+    type: question

+The Server/Proxy AdvancedServerList runs on does not use PNG images directly, but instead has its own kind of object used.
+This means that in order for the plugin to display the Favicons, it has to first convert the PNG to the Object the Server/Proxy uses.

+For images in the `favicons` folder does this happen when the plugin starts, which is why they always appear on refreshing the list when set.
+Images from URL or Placeholder however need to be converted first.
+This takes time and could result in large delays for the server list to refresh, which is why AdvancedServerList does this asynchronously, meaning the Server/Proxy doesn't wait for it to finish the conversion, which is why images may not show on first refresh.

+Images should however show on second refresh, if done so in the configured cache time of the plugin (By default 1 Minute).
+///

 /// details | Example
     type: example